anna-yefrem/scala-notebook/fppis/week1/assignment.md

 **Solution**

 The `balance` function takes a list of `Char` and output if the parentheses are equal.
-It uses a recursive function to count the unbalanced number `pCount` of `(`s and that in the remaining part.
+It uses a recursive function to count the unbalanced number `pCount` of `(` and that in the remaining part.
 The termination conditions are

 1. found `)` with no prior `(`
 2. no remaining part with `pCount` = 0
 3. no remaining part with `pCount` != 0.